Micellization in active matter of asymmetric self-propelled particles: Experiments: Micellization parameter

-where $r_{\rm i}$ and $r_{\rm j}$ are coordinates of particles' noses, $M$ is the number of circulangles in a complete micelle, $\lambda$ is a characteristic size of a particle (here, we choose $\lambda = L/5$) and $N$ is the total number of particles in the system.
-Fig.~\ref{figS:OrderParam}(a) shows the values of the order parameter calculated for a single complete micelle, single non-complete micelles, an inverse micelle, a cluster consisting of two robots and a structure of 36 robots characterized by crystalline order.
-Terms in the sum by index $i$ reach unity for a complete micelle while rendering lower values for other configurations.
-However, due to the exponential dependence on the distance between the robot noses, the order parameter yields lower values for experimentally observed micelles with most observed micelles corresponding to $P_{\rm m} = 0.2\ldots 0.4$.
-For incomplete micelles and non-micellar structures the order parameter $P_{\rm m}$ yields exponentially lower values.
-The normalizing pre-factor $1/N$ ensures the invariance of the order parameter with respect to the number of robots.
-For fully chaotic systems, the order parameter yields $P_{\rm m} = (0.9\ldots1.1)\cdot 10^{-3}$, independently of the number of robots in the system.
+where $\mathbf{r}_{\rm i}$ and $\mathbf{r}_{\rm j}$ are the in-plane coordinates of the noses of particles with indices $i$ and $j$, $M$ is the number of particles in a complete micelle (in our case, $M=8$), $\lambda$ is the characteristic distance between the noses of particles at which they are considered forming a micelle (here, we choose $\lambda = L/5 = 17.06$~mm), and $N$ is the total number of particles in the system.
+Figure~\ref{fig:OrderParam}(a) shows the values of such micellization parameter extracted experimentally for several model systems: an isolated complete micelle with $N=M=8$, several types of isolated incomplete micelles with $N=\{3,4,5,6,7\}$, an inverse micelle with $N=8$, a structure of $N=18$ densely packed robots with crystalline order, a single robot, and two types of two-robot clusters (``tandem'' and ``heart'') that, as will be shown in Sec.~\ref{sec:Microscopic}, are important for understanding the processes facilitating micelle formation.
+The terms in the sum by index $i$ tend to unity for a complete micelle while rendering values orders of magnitude smaller for other configurations.
+However, due to the exponential dependence on the distance between the robots' noses, the micellization parameter yields values somewhat lower than unity for experimentally observed micelles, with the majority of observed micelles corresponding to $P_{\rm m} = 0.2 \ldots 0.4$.
+For incomplete micelles and nonmicellar structures, the micellization parameter $P_{\rm m}$ yields exponentially low values.
+The normalization prefactor $1/N$ ensures the invariance of the parameter with respect to the number of robots.
+For fully chaotic systems, the micellization parameter yields the value $P_{\rm m} = e^{-7} \simeq 9 \cdot 10^{-4}$ independently of the number of robots in the system.
+The same value corresponds to the system consisting of a single robot and is the lowest possible value of the micellization parameter.